Skip to content ↓

 Equality Objectives

-In accordance with the Equality Act (2010), we have published a series of Equality Objectives to build upon our achievements.
-Our current Equality Objectives (2022-2023) include the following key objectives:
+In accordance with the Equality Act (2010), as a school we publish a series of Equality Objectives to build further upon our achievements in terms of equality and diversity.
+Our current Equality Objectives (2023-2024) include the following key objectives:

-1. To continue to embed curriculum-based work on discrimination linked to race, faith, sex, gender identity, sexual orientation, disability and socio-economic disadvantage;
+Objective 1: To continue to embed curriculum-based work on discrimination linked to race, faith, sex, gender identity, sexual orientation, disability and socio-economic disadvantage.

-2. To develop further our support for LGBT+ students, and serve as a beacon of best practice for other schools;
+Objective 3: To develop further our support for LGBT+ students and serve as a beacon of best practice for other schools.

-3. To increase student and community engagement in our work related to equality, diversity, social justice and global citizenship;
+Objective 4: To increase student and community engagement in our work related to equality, diversity, social justice and global citizenship.

-4. To continue to narrow the gap in achievement between students from different learner groups.
+Objective 5: To continue to narrow the gap in attendance and achievement between students from different learner groups.

 Equality Information